Riders in an early section.

 Still all together less than a minute into the ride.

-The riders were soon spread out and the road but some continued to stay in groups, The hills often broke the groups up.
+The riders were soon spread out along the road, although some continued riding in small groups.
+The hills often broke the groups up.

 None shall pass...
 The only dog that barked at riders, that I know of.